microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-04.md

 **HINT:** You have just deployed other Bicep templates in the previous challenges, so you should know HOW to do this by now.
 - Check that the key vault has been created in the Azure portal.
 - Create a new Bicep template and parameters file that reads the secret from Azure Key Vault and outputs the secret value as a template output.
-  - *Yes this is a anti-pattern!
+  - *Yes this is an anti-pattern!
 We are just doing it as a learning exercise.
 You will correct this anti-pattern in a later challenge.*

 ## Success Criteria